 How To Make A Birch Candle Holder Shabby Style

 I love using birch logs for tea light candle holders because you get the look of pillar candles but they never burn down.
 You simply keep changing the tea lights!
-We find a lot of birch trees in the woods up by our cabin, however you can also buy birch logs from stores such as the Birch Bark Store online.
+We find a lot of birch trees in the woods up by our cabin, however you can also buy birch logs from stores such as the Birch Bark Store.

-- birch log
+- cleaned and dried birch log section

 - acrylic paint